 16.08 Exit Meetings and Debriefs

 This section appears following the Inspection Results section of the inspection report and briefly summarizes the exit meeting(s), which is/are also described in the first paragraph of the cover letter and identifies the most senior licensee manager who attended the meeting(s).

+If no exit meeting was held, state, in the cover letter,

+“On {INSERT DATE}, the results of the inspection were communicated to licensee staff.”

-At the exit meeting, the inspectors should verify that the information the inspector reviewed during the inspection, if intended to be included in the report, is not proprietary or classified.
+At the exit meeting or in discussion with licensee staff, the inspectors should verify that the information the inspector reviewed during the inspection, if intended to be included in the report, is not proprietary or classified.
 If the licensee does not identify any material as proprietary, the Exit Meetings and Debriefs section should include a sentence to that effect.
 For fuel cycle facilities, most operations and information reviewed will be at least proprietary.

 If the NRC’s position on a noncompliance changes significantly after the exit meeting, that change should be discussed with the licensee before the report is issued.